Rohan-s18/CSDS338_Lab/Week 1/README.md

   - **Compiling the code:** After writing your code you can compile your C code using the following command-
     > cc filename.c
   - **Running the compiled code:** To run the code you just comiled in C, you should-
     > ./a.out

 ## Cool Linux Commands
 If you haven't already checked the basic commands in the Week 0 module, please check those out, because we will getting into more advanced stuff now.

 ### This is a cheat sheet for the basic Linux File/Directory Structure commands:
   - **cd \<dirname\>**
-    Changes directory to dirname.
+    Changes current directory to dirname.
   - **cd ..**
     Goes back one step in the directory tree.
+  - **pwd**
+    Prints the name (and path) to the current working directory.
   - **cd**
     Goes back to the home directory.
   - **ls -option**